UBC-MOAD/docs/jupyter.rst

 (either inside Jupyter,
 or in a new :program:`ssh` session).

+When you are finished using Jupyter:

+#. save your notebooks
-When you are finished using Jupyter, save your notebooks, close the browser tab, go to the terminal window on the remote machine where the Jupyter server is running, and hit :kbd:`Ctrl-c` to stop the Jupyter server.
+#. close the browser tab
+#. go to the terminal window on the remote machine where the Jupyter server is running,
-The :program:`ssh` port forwarding will get cleaned up automatically when the server and client stop using the ports.
+   and hit :kbd:`Ctrl-c` to stop the Jupyter server
+#. go to the terminal window on your laptop where you ran :command:`ssh -N -L ...`,
+   and hit :kbd:`Ctrl-c` to end the port forwarding

 .. _RunningJupyterRemotely-ComputeCanada: